youzan/vant/src/dialog/README.md

 ### Alert dialog

-Used to prompt for some messages, only including one confirm button
+Used to prompt for some messages, only including one confirm button.

 ```js
 Dialog.alert({